NilsFunk/RGBDCapture/README.md

+# Update
+This is a updated version of the RGBDCapture repositiory by chaowang15.
+I changed the openCV and openNI2 code to fit the current api.

 # RGBDCapture

 This code is to capture RGB-D data into PNG images with an OpenNI-drived depth camera (Kinect v1, Asus XTion, etc).
 The RGB images are 640x480 8-bit images, and the depth images are 640×480 16-bit monochrome images.
 The RGB-D data is exactly in the format of [TUM RGB-D data](http://vision.in.tum.de/data/datasets/rgbd-dataset/file_formats).
 You can use their tools to analyze the data.